d2e/aws-utils/README.md

-autodesk-cloud
+Aws Utils
 ==============

-autodesk aws related utility
+Amazon  aws related utility

  * Supported functionality are as follows:-
  * Create snapshot from volume